Eliastik/page-shadow/README.md

 ### Changelog:

+#### Version 2.1 (04/09/2017) :
+* Improved performance by fixing a bug: the processor could be occupied more than 50% in some special cases ;
+* Added the possibility to toggle the list of websites ignored to a whitelist: all the websites are in this case ignored, and need to be unlocked manually ;
+* Added the possibility to choose the color temperature used by the Night mode ;
+* Bugs fixed and minor adjustments:
+    - Corrections for the new Youtube interface (utilisation of non-standard HTML elements) ;
+    - The SVG images are now supported by the tool Invert images colors ;
+    - Improved layout of the window About and added icons in the Advanced settings ;
+    - Corrections of some texts ;
+    - Updated some libraries ;
+    - Optimised code ;
+    - Others minor adjustments and minor bugs fixed.

 #### Version 2.0.3 (09/07/2017) :
 * It is now possible to disable Page Shadow for a particular website or page via the right-click or via the extension menu
 * Bug fixes and minor adjustments :